 While his love for Kashmir has never dwindled, his passion to notch new levels in his career graph refused to slow down.
-His is a carrier graph which is heading North.
-Forty four year old Sandeep Zutshi, Chief Executive Officer at Ascentaz Consulting Private Ltd. is keeping busy consulting Companies how to enhance their reach and increase their profits.
-Always connected with his childhood friends, he remembers and likes everything about his birth place, minus the politics of Kashmir.
+His is a carrier graph that is heading North.
+Forty-four-year-old Sandeep Zutshi, Chief Executive Officer at Ascentaz Consulting Private Ltd. is keeping busy consulting Companies on how to enhance their reach and increase their profits.
+Always connected with his childhood friends, he remembers and likes everything about his birthplace, minus the politics of Kashmir.

 Excerpts from an interaction with Indraneel Mukherjee.

 You seem to be a person on the move.
 Was this something you wanted or did it just happen?

 S. Zutshi: I always loved to travel.
 Whether it was going on treks in the summer or exploring new towns in the plains in the winter, I was always on the move.
 Luckily, my profession gave me ample opportunity to travel.

 What are your memories from school days in Srinagar and any anecdotes that you would like to share with us?

 S. Zutshi: I was in Woodlands House School till my 2nd grade and in Burn Hall from the third grade till the 10th grade.
 There are a lot of memories.
 One unforgettable one was in Woodlands.
 Three of us from Class 2, i.e., Younis Muneer, Riyaz Mir and I decided to skip the bus and walk home.
 Younis and I lived close to each other in Gogji Bagh and Jawahar Nagar respectively, Riyaz Mir lived in Ram Munshi Bagh.
 We walked Riyaz home and then, all the way from the bund through Lal Chowk, walked home.
 When we got home by around 6 pm, all hell had broken loose…. not only did we get a good thrashing at home but the next day at school too.